Nexis-Network/homepage/content/docs/guides/read-replica-prisma.md

 ## Configure Prisma Client to use a read replica

 [@prisma/extension-read-replicas](https://github.com/prisma/extension-read-replicas) adds support to Prisma Client for read replicas.
-The following steps show you how to install the extension and configure it to use a Exzo Network read replica.
+The following steps show you how to install the extension and configure it to use a Nexis Network read replica.

 1. Install the extension in your Prisma project: